Basics: a user perspective on the frontend

 A while ago, we started peeling off web-application layers to deliver a better perspective on what terms you should be aware of when building such software.
 Of course, we’ve only scratched the surface of what a web-enabled application is, leaving space for a series of follow-ups.
-As promised, we’re getting back to you with a user perspective, tearing down the presentation tier of an app and revealing its structure s well as basic terms you should be aware of before you adventure into building an app.
+As promised, we’re getting back to you with a user perspective, tearing down the presentation tier of an app and revealing its structure as well as basic frontend terms you should be aware of before you adventure into building an app.

 As any computer-related term, this one tends to be ambiguous and oftentimes gets confused.
 This is because in some instances the “frontend” can define a variety of concepts.

 For instance, according to Wikipedia, this term requires disambiguation when we speak about software:

 A: When speaking about content management systems, the term refers to tweaking end-user facing views (or the public interaction side of the system, where all the commenting, sharing and content rating is performed).

 B: In speech synthesis software, the client-side or the frontend is a part of the system that transposes the input text into a symbolic phonetic representation (or converts phrases into machine speech, that is aware of punctuation and phonetic aspects of a specific word).

 C: When talking about compilers (software used by developers to translate written code into a lower-level computer language or regular applications), we call frontend, the part of the system that translates a computer programming source code into an intermediate representation or re-arranges simple input text into sections, stacks or graph structures that are easier to understand and analyse by a programmer.

 All of the above are valid definitions of what frontend is.
 However, in regards to building web-enabled software, the definition is a bit different than what you might have expected.